Adam-T-Wright/test/README.md

 the front-end application (this can be thought of as having come from a response object when logging in).

+If there is ever an error on the backend e.g. a customer with the id specified is not found, suitable responses are sent to the front-end.
+The current front-end does not yet handle these errors (they shouldn't occur anyway given the way the application is initialized), but they are returned by the backend.
+To see this consider contacting http://localhost:808/api/customers/2/catalogue once the application has been deployed.

 Thanks,

 Adam